srobo/kitbook/docs/teams/initial-tasks-for-team-coordinator.md

 ---
 # Initial tasks for Team Coordinator

-* Decide on deadline for application forms for team leaders to enter a team (12th September 2016), useful to include date of Kickstart (15th Oct 2016).
+* Decide on deadline for application forms for team leaders to enter a team (this should probably be about a month before the planned date for the Kickstart), useful to include date of Kickstart.

 * Recruit Local Team Coordinators in a variety of geographical locations, aiming for not more than 10 teams per LTC.